 Applicants may concurrently submit an application only to one of the following funding opportunities: Academy Project funding (incl. consortium application as the PI of a consortium or a consortium subproject), funding for research post as Academy Research Fellow or funding for research post as Postdoctoral Researcher.
 If an applicant submits more than one application for these funding opportunities, we will only review the first application to arrive.

 The joint consortium application is started by the consortium PI.
-The PI logs in to the Academy’s online services, selects the call under Open calls and clicks on New application.
+The PI will log in to the Academy’s online services, select the call under Open calls and click on New application.
 First, select the language of the application and then Application of consortium PI.
 Then, enter the name and abbreviation of the consortium.

 Under Consortium parties, enter the PIs of the consortium subprojects.
 Please note that the consortium PI can enter the consortium parties in the application only after the parties have signed up in the Academy’s online services.
 When the consortium PI starts writing the name of a subproject PI in the online application, the system will give a list of persons with the same name who have already signed up in the online services.
-If the name of the subproject PI is not on the list, he or she must first sign up in the online services.
+If a subproject PI is not on the list, they must first sign up in the online services.

 After the PI has entered and saved the consortium parties into the system, the parties will receive an email confirmation to indicate that they have been added to the consortium.
 The email message includes a link with which subproject PIs can log in to the online services to draft their own application and appendices (under My applications > Incomplete).

 Each subproject PI enters the subproject’s research costs and the cost coefficients (overheads, indirect employee costs, effective working hours) and VAT practice of the site of research.
 They should also enter information on mobility, possible research teams and all other information requested on the form.
 Applications must include all requested appendices.
 The consortium PI will receive an automatic message after the subproject PIs have completed their applications (by tagging them as complete).